Entrepreneur, Designer & Aerialist

 Interviewed by Vivian Lee

-Our size ranges from XS to 3XL.
-We support bra band sizes 32 to 46, and cup sizes A to G. Find your ideal fit by using the size charts for bras, tops, and underwear.
-International size conversion chart below.
+Our updated sizes now range from XXS to 4XL.
+We support bra band sizes 28 to 52, and cup sizes A to G. Find your ideal fit by using the size charts for bras, tops, and underwear.
+International size conversion charts are available down below.